TheFrug/Seekers-of-New-Tiena/DM/Session Prep/Session 12 Prep.md

 		- Kids might get hurt by Risen Cultists
 	- Secret/Challenge: The kids are afraid of [[Fiona]], the newest and oldest orphan girl.
 She works as an apprentice for [[Bevin Gladstar]].
 - **[[Vernon]]:** An older Firbolg devout who sits on one of the cleaned pews and contemplates.
 Whether he likes it or not, he takes more of a "sit and rest" role, as the oldest kids and many adults don't allow him to get up to help.
-	- Appearance: Overalls with flowers lovingly embroidered onto them by children, has a bum leg assisted by crooked, near-broken cane.
+	- Appearance: Overalls with flowers lovingly embroidered onto them by children, has a peg leg assisted by crooked, near-broken cane.
 	- Role: Neutral, kind
 	- Motivation: Hopefully make some sense of all this, or at least come to accept it.
 	- Purpose: